peetinc/munki-enroll/README.md

 	RUNFILE=/usr/local/munki/.runfile
 	RUNLIMIT=10

 If `munki-enroll.sh` fails to contact your `SUBMITURL`on `PORT`, it moves itself into `/usr/munki/conditions` and runs other Conditional Items.
-If it successfully creates a manifest or finds that theres a manifest with its `RECORDNAME` (defaulted to computer serial number) it deletes itself from `/usr/munki/conditions`.
+If it successfully creates a manifest or finds that there's a manifest with its `RECORDNAME` (defaulted to computer serial number) it deletes itself from `/usr/munki/conditions`.

 ## Things to Know